There are many different issues that can cause low water pressure in a reverse osmosis system. The most common causes include:

 RO tanks contain two different compartments for air and water.
 Both compartments have to maintain a standard pressure to function properly.

-The air that is pressurized inside the air compartment pushes water through the faucet.
-In order for this operation to be executed, the storage tank pressure has to be between 6 to 8 PSI when it’s empty.
+The pressurized air inside the air compartment pushes water through the faucet.
+For this operation to be executed, the storage tank pressure must be between 6 to 8 PSI when it’s empty.

 Once water fills up, the tank pressure increases.
 The increased pressure is released when water flows through the faucet.
-For a tank full of water, the tank pressure should be at 30 PSI.
+The tank pressure should be at 30 PSI when the tank is full.

 How to Increase or Maintain Pressure in an RO System